kitao/floating-preview/README.md

 In order to use floating-preview, installation of Node.js is required.
 Node.js can be obtained from [the official site](https://nodejs.org/).

-In a proxy environment such as in an office, the following settings are also needed:
+In a proxy environment, the following settings are also needed:
 - Set the proxy server with the `npm config set proxy` and `npm config set https-proxy` commands
 - If on Windows, set the `http_proxy` and `https_proxy` environment variables to install the electron-prebuilt module